zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 );
 ```

-Now, if we hit the endpoint again without the `x-user-id` header, we'll get null response:
+Now, if we hit the endpoint again without the `x-user-id` header, we'll get a null response:

 ```bash
 curl "http://localhost:3000/api/rpc/list/findFirst"